 The last time you had dinner with family, you were pretty frustrated.
 Not because of any intra-family drama (though there’s always a little bit of that).
 No, the source of the stress was simple: it was noisy, and you couldn’t hear anything.
 So you didn’t get the chance to ask about Dave’s new cat or Sally’s new job.
 It was frustrating.
 Mostly, you blame the acoustics.
 But you have to acknowledge that it may be an issue with your hearing.

 It’s not usually suggested to self diagnose hearing loss because it’s incredibly challenging to do.
 But you should watch for certain warnings.
-When enough red flags show up, it’s time to call us for a hearing test.
+When enough red flags show up, it’s time to Call or Text Us for a hearing test.

 Hearing loss’s early signs

 The majority of the symptoms of hearing loss are subtle.
 But if you happen to see your own experiences reflected in any of the items on this list, you just might be experiencing some degree of hearing loss.